A reader asked about the best way to clear debt:

 “I owe about 12k and my partner a bit more.
 We are well paid but we can’t rely on the bonuses and we want to get a house as soon as possible.
 What do you suggest?
 Preferably easy as we both work long hours – please don’t tell me to take sandwiches to work!”

 First well done on taking the decision to do something about your debts.
-Large debts may be about manageable at the moment, but jobs do go wrong and suddenly your situation could become much less safe.
-And if you want a mortgage, the debts have to go – see Can I get a mortgage with debt? .
+It’s pretty easy to run up the credit cards if you have good but not regular bonuses.
+Your large debts may be about manageable at the moment, but jobs do go wrong and suddenly your situation could become much less safe.
+And if you want a mortgage, most of your debts have to go – see Can I get a mortgage with debt?

 There are two approaches you could take: